mepro123/HD-Ai/README.md

-# HD:Ai
+# HD:Ai Setup & Usage Guide

-## Installation Guide
+## Installation

-### Install the following Python packages:

-pip install opencv-python torch torchvision torchaudio seaborn ultralytics mss PyQt5 pywin32 Keyboard
+1. Open and run the file `Install Packages.py`.
+2. Wait for the installation process to complete.

+## Running Scripts

+- After installation, you can run the Python scripts located in the `scripts` folder.

+## Using Aim Assists

+1. Open and run the file `Install Packages.py`.
+2. Wait for the installation to finish.
+3. Run the Aim Assist script.
+4. Press **F6** to toggle Aim Lock on or off.

 ---

-Note: Run the above commands in your Command Prompt or terminal to set up TDetect properly.
+**Note:** Make sure to run these commands in your Command Prompt or terminal to set up TDetect correctly.